envisioning/vocab/vocab/data-imputation.md

 ---
 category: DATA
+generality:
+- 0.825
+- 0.8
+- 0.795
+- 0.775
+- 0.75
+- 0.725
+- 0.7
 slug: data-imputation
 summary: Process of replacing missing or incomplete data within a dataset with substituted values to maintain the dataset's integrity and usability.
 title: Data Imputation
 ---